oocular/ready/CONTRIBUTING.md

 ## Committing and pushing changes
 The following commands are typed or copied via command line.
-Altenatively, you can use the features of your integrated development environment (pycharm, code, vim, etc).
+Alternatively, you can use the features of your integrated development environment (pycharm, code, vim, etc).

 1. Clone this repo
 ```